RWensveen/com.broadlink/README.md

 * 2.0.4<br>
 Full working version of Hysen thermostat.
 Tested with a BEOK 'tol313' thermostat.
+Add Dooya motorized curtains.
+Correct display of icons for A1
 * 2.0.3<br>
 Add user manual (in APPSTORE.md) explaining how to use RF learning.<br>
 Correct sensor display of A1 device<br>